HOME

 HOW TO REACH OUT TO YOUTH AND OBTAIN A 90% SUCCESS RATE

 What do I mean by a success rate of 90%?
-This means that 9 out of 10 youth will reach a level of functionality in their school and the community without engaging in crime or drug activity.
-This solution is remarkably simple and applies to males, based on real results.
+This means that 9 out of 10 youth will reach a level of functionality in their school and the community without engaging in crime.
+They may keep a job, have children, stop using drugs for some time, or learn a trade.
+This solutions are remarkably simple and applies to males, based on real results.

 2. Unconditional Positive Regard.
 Many children do not enjoy the unconditional positive regard from a caring adult.
 They seek acceptance from someone, whether it's a gang or a leader of one.
 They just need one person to care enough to listen every once in a while and will accept them no matter what.